 New Albums added to this Site

-The latest genus Albums added to the Operation Wildflower Site are the ones on Agathosma, Aspalathus and Diascia.
-This means that photos and stories about plants belonging to these genera already on the Site have been moved from the more general Albums called Shrubs and Herbs into their own new Albums under Genera.
+The latest genus Albums added to the Operation Wildflower Site are the ones on Watsonia, Wahlenbergia and Erepsia.
+This means that photos and stories about plants belonging to these genera already on the Site have been moved from the more general Albums called Bulbs, Mesembs, Shrubs and Herbs into their own new Albums under Genera.
 The orchid (and many other) photos have generously been made available for use on this Site by Judd Kirkel who has been photographing flowers for many years.

 In order to ensure that all items on a plant of interest are accessed, the Search Box should be used to bring together all the pictures of the plant under investigation.
 Some may be posted under Genera, Habitat, Regions, Parks and Gardens and of course, the conglomerate categories under Types.